Rozdandy/myfirst-miletone-project/README.md

 # **Wireframe**

-The prototype of this website was firstly drafted on piece of papers to have a rough idea of what I was building.
-I later transferred the knowledge to build my mockup using Balsamiq App.
-I Initially made the first wireframe for large device which I sent to my Mentor.
-After discussion with my mentor he suggested I build a all-in-one page website, that is, all the five pages would be in one page so that users do not have to keep moving from one page to another that slow loading time and also for easy debugging when there is a bug.
+The prototype of this website was firstly drafted on piece of papers to have a rough idea of what I was building.The knowledge wass later transferred to build my mockup using Balsamiq App.
+Wireframe for large device was first created and sent to my mentor.
+After review and discussion with my mentor he suggested I build a all-in-one page website, that is, all the five pages would be in one page so that users do not have to keep moving from one page to another that slow loading time and also for easy debugging when there is a bug.
-After some days when I wanted to modify the wireframe and also, to design for mobile device, the Balsamiq App had stopped working.
+After some days to modify the wireframe for moble device, the Balsamiq App had stopped working.
 Every attempt to get it work by using the license code given by Code Institute were effortless.
-To avoid slippage of my project, I was advised to submit without the mobile design.
+To avoid slippage of of time, I was advised to submit without the mobile design.
 Therefore, I attached the previous wireframe that I sent to my mentor which does not contain the final modification that I made.
 Also, attached was the mapping out of each section for the mobile design using MS. Word.
 This serves as a guide when I was creating the sites.
 Lastly, I also attached the screenshot of the Balsamiq App that stopped working.